-The Office of International Affairs (OIA) is seeking interns for the Winter/Spring 2020 semester.Learn more about this agency
+The Office of International Affairs (OIA) is seeking interns for the Spring 2022 semester.Learn more about this agency

 Undergraduate (UG), graduate (G), and/or law school (LS) interns serve on the following OIA teams.